 Many students see their dorm rooms as one of the primary places in which to study.
 Bryn Mawr provides each resident student with a desk, chair, and bookshelf.
 Below are a few examples of study spaces created in the Bryn Mawr dorms.

-This desk and bookshelf fit into a side nook in a Pem West frosh triple.
+This desk and bookshelf fit into a side nook in a Pem West triple.

-In Roads North, a student adds color by draping her desk with fabric.
+In Rhoads North, a student adds color by draping the desk with fabric.
 There are public computer labs on campus, which provide computers and printers for student use.
-In addition, many students decide to bring their own computers.
-Laptops are a popular choice, as are compact printers, as there isn't a lot of space in any dorm room for bulky electronics.
+For students who choose to bring their own computers, laptops are a popular choice, along with compact printers, as there isn't a lot of space in any dorm room for bulky electronics.